 Sounds simple.
 It’s pretty easy, just a few key tips will make them perfect…

-- Make sure that the pot is filled up with enough water to fully submerge the eggs.
+- I make sure the pot is filled with enough water to fully cover the eggs.

 - A tip for peeling the eggs easily and seamlessly once cooked?
 Add in salt and vinegar to your boiling water.

-- When the water comes to rolling boil, gently place the eggs with a spoon or strainer, one at a time.
-Lower heat to simmer.
+- Once the water reaches a rolling boil, I gently lower the eggs in with a spoon or strainer, one by one, and then reduce the heat to simmer.

 - Boil according to your preference of boiled eggs